Altan collection to be launched in Donegal Gaeltacht

 Altan: The Tunes, the group's first printed collection of instrumental music, will be launched tomorrow evening, Tuesday, in Gaoth Dobhair.

-The new book spans 30 years, 12 studio albums and includes 222 tunes, looking the history, folklore and the composers and musical heroes from whom the music was collected.
+The new book spans 30 years, 12 studio albums and includes 222 tunes, looking at the history and folklore, and the composers and musical heroes from whom the music was collected.

 RTÉ Raidió na Gaeltachta presenter Áine Ní Churráin will launch the collection at 8.30pm, Tuesday, July 25th, at the Amharclann Ghaoth Dobhair.